-54.9 The Organisers of Race Walking events shall ensure the safety of athletes and officials.
-In competitions held under paragraphs 1.1, 1.2, 1.3 and 1.6 of the International Competition definition, the Organisers shall ensure that the roads used for the competition are closed to motorised traffic in all directions.
+54.9 The Organisers of Race Walking Events shall ensure the safety of athletes and officials.
+In competitions held under paragraphs 1. (a), (b), (c) and 2. (a), (b) of the World Rankings Competition definition, the Organisers shall ensure that the roads used for the competition are closed to motorised traffic in all directions.

-Drinking / Sponging and Refreshment Stations in Road Events
+Drinking / Sponging and Refreshment Stations in Road Race Walking Events

-- 54.10 Drinking/Sponging and Refreshment Stations in Road Events, as follows: - 54.10.1 Water and other suitable refreshments shall be available at the start and finish of all races. - 54.10.2 For all events of 5km or longer up to and including 10km, water only drinking / sponging stations shall be provided at suitable intervals if weather conditions warrant such provision.
+- 54.10 Drinking / Sponging and Refreshment Stations in Road Race Walking Events, as follows: - 54.10.1 Water and other suitable refreshments shall be available at the start and finish of all races. - 54.10.2 For all events of 5km or longer up to and including 10km, water only drinking / sponging stations shall be provided at suitable intervals if weather conditions warrant such provision.